vkostyanetsky/Fastimer/README.md

 Something is obvious: the first command starts a new fast.
 It asks you for a number of hours you are going to be hungry and turns the timer on.

-You can control active fast directly from the main menu.
-For instance, if the fast is active, it can look like this:
+You can control the active fast directly from the main menu.
+Have a look:

 ```
   ┌───────────────────────────────────────────────────────────────────────────┐